quangnhatdao/restaurant-app/season1/backend/README.md

-# Backend For Restaurant App Implemented With Django
+# Backend For Restaurant App
-This is meant to implement the backend for the Restaurant App with Django.
+This project implements the backend for the Restaurant App with Django.
 You can read the following instructions to set up and work with the backend.

 # API
 The backend is served on